TheWizardsCode/Character-Dev/README.md

   1. Fork and clone the repo and submodules into your preferred location with `git clone --recurse-submodules [YOUR_FORK_URL]`
   2. In the project view select `Assets/DevTest PackageManifestConfig`
-  3. In the inspector click `Export Package Source`, this will export the package to a folder next to your checkout director called "DevLogger-Package"
+  3. In the inspector click `Export Package Source`, this will export the package to a folder next to your checkout director called "Character-Release"
   4. To use this package in your development environments go to `Window -> Package Manager`
   5. Click the '+" in the top left
   6. Select 'Add package from disk ...'
-  7. Point to the `package.json` file in the `DevLogger-Package` directory
+  7. Point to the `package.json` file in the `Character-Release` directory

-If you find a bug or want to make an improvement do it inside the DevLogger project in Unity.
+If you find a bug or want to make an improvement do it inside the Character project in Unity.
 To make it available to your work projects repeat step 2 and 3 above.
 This will re-publish your package locally and will be automatically picked up when you next give your development environment focus.

 Once you have tested the changes please issue a pull request against our repo so we can make the code better for everyone.